 A Hypothesis, a Large Coffee, and a Full Tank of Gas

 - Customers wanted simplicity.
-We were correct in that users found the current solutions too complex, and that they were willing to explore new platforms.
+We were correct in that users found the current solutions too complex and that they were willing to explore new platforms.

 - It wasn’t their workflow.
-While users understood our three tasks, those tasks didn’t really resemble their current workflow.
+While users understood our three tasks, those tasks didn’t resemble their current workflow.
 They didn’t fit.

-- Yes to the inbox.
+- Yes, to the inbox.
 The inbox comparison resonated with people.
 They liked the idea of “archiving” certain messages like email, but our product didn’t look or feel like an email inbox.

-- Adopters, not establishment.
+- Adopters, not establishments.
 Our meetings weren’t with the right kind of people.
 They were looking for ‘establishment’ products and weren’t willing to gamble on a startup.
 We needed to find some early adopters.

 The Second Iteration